Welcome to Pocatello's

 Located in historic Old Town Pocatello, the Marshall Public Library has been serving the Pocatello community for over 100 years.
-Our collection includes over 160,000 items, including books, CDs, DVDs, magazines, newspapers, and even puppets for check-out.
+Our collection includes books, CDs, DVD's, ebooks, eaudiobooks, magazines, newspapers, and even puppets for check-out.

 Our online Research Tools include thousands of complete magazines, journals, and newspapers, encyclopedias, small engine and auto repair information, and genealogy resources.

 Internet and word processing computers and Wi-Fi are available at the library, as well as story times, movies, crafts and a variety of programs all year long for children, teens, and adults.